tidyverse/tidyverse.org/README.md

 The slug should match the file name.
 Generally, the `date` should be similar to the file name, but won't be identical - name the file according to when you created the blog post, but make sure you update the date when you publish the post.

+Categories should be one (or more of): "case studies", "learn", "package", "programming", or "other".

+### Photos

 Every blog post needs to be accompanied by two versions of a photo:

 * `slug-sq.jpg` should be 300 x 300 pixels, and is shown on the articles listing.